Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Experiments

-We employ three specialized models for expert-level retrosynthesis analysis: T5Chem~\cite{lu2022unified} for reaction type prediction, and GraphRetro~\cite{somnath2021learning} for both reaction center localization and reactant prediction.
-During inference, \textit{ANY} specialized models can be used to provide candidate results for sub-tasks.
-To balance accuracy and optimization efficiency, we use Top-3 candidate predictions from each model.
-We utilize Qwen2.5-7B-Instruct as the LLM and train it with reinforcement learning using 9k samples.
-During training, to prevent reward hacking, we distribute the correct predictions from the specialized model among the top three candidate positions in a 5:3:2 ratio.
-This strategy prevents the model from developing a positional bias (e.g., always selecting the first candidate) and forces it to learn the intrinsic quality of predictions.
+\textbf{Implementation Details.} In training, we employ specialized models for space construction, i.e., T5Chem~\cite{lu2022unified} for reaction type prediction, and GraphRetro~\cite{somnath2021learning} for reaction center localization and reactant prediction.
+During inference, \textit{ANY} retrosynthetic models can be used to provide reactant candidates in a plug-and-play way, without retraining the LLM.
+To balance accuracy and optimization efficiency, we use Top-4 candidate predictions from each model.
+We utilize Qwen2.5-7B-Instruct~\cite{yang2025qwen2} as the LLM and train it using 9k and 80k samples from USPTO-50K~\cite{schneider2016s} and USPTO-FULL~\cite{dai2019retrosynthesis} datasets, respectively.
+During training, to prevent reward hacking, we distribute the correct predictions from the specialized model among the Top-4 candidate positions in a 5:3:2 ratio.
+This strategy prevents the model from developing a positional bias (e.g., always selecting the first candidate).
+The reward weighting coefficients are set as $\lambda_1 = 1.5$, $\lambda_2 = 2.0$, and $\lambda_3 = 1.0$.